AndrewFromMelbourne/raspidmx/README.md

 ------------

 This test pattern should be familiar to anyone who has used the Raspberry Pi.
-It is the same four colour squar displayed when the Raspberry Pi boots.
+It is the same four colour square displayed when the Raspberry Pi boots.

 rgb_triangle
 ------------